 Database Engine in SQL Server 2017 (14.x) provides information about regressed plans and recommended corrective actions.

 Additionally, Database Engine enables you to fully automate this process and let Database Engine fix any problem found related

 to the plan changes.

 Database Engine can automatically switch to the last known good plan whenever the plan choice regression is detected.

 Database Engine automatically detects any potential plan choice regression including the plan that should be used instead of the wrong plan.
 When the Database Engine applies the last known good plan, it automatically monitors the performance of the forced plan.
 If the forced plan is not better than the regressed plan, the new plan will be unforced and the Database Engine will compile a new plan.
-If Database Engine verifies that the forced plan is better than regressed one, the forced plan will be retained until a recompile (for example, on next statistics or schema change) if it is better than the regressed plan.
+If the Database Engine verifies that the forced plan is better than the regressed plan, the forced plan will be retained if it is better than the regressed plan, until a recompile occurs (for example, on next statistics update or schema change).

-Note: Any plans auto forced do not persit on a restart of the SQL Server instance.
+Any execution plans auto forced are not persisted between restarts of the SQL Server instance.

 Enabling automatic plan choice correction

 You can enable automatic tuning per database and specify that last good plan should be forced whenever some plan change regression is detected.
 Automatic tuning is enabled using the following command:

 ALTER DATABASE current SET AUTOMATIC_TUNING ( FORCE_LAST_GOOD_PLAN = ON );